nrfconnect/sdk-nrfxlib/nrf_security/doc/backend_config.rst

 It is possible to configure the curves that should be supported in the system depending on the backend selected.

-The following table shows the curves that can be enabled.
+The following curves can be enabled:

 +-----------------------------+------------------------------------------------------------+--------------------------+
 | Curve                       | Configurations                                             | Note                     |